-For source files, it follows exactly the same search rules as gcc (see Section 3.3 [Search Paths and the Run-Time Library (RTL)], page 84).
+For source files, it follows exactly the same search rules as gcc (see [Search Paths and the Run-Time Library (RTL)], page 89).
 For ALI files the directories searched are:

-- 1. The directory containing the ALI file named in the command line, unless the switch '-I-' is specified. - 2.
-All directories specified by '-I' switches on the gnatbind command line, in the order given. - 3.
-Each of the directories listed in the text file whose name is given by the ADA_PRJ_OBJECTS_FILE environment variable. - ADA_PRJ_OBJECTS_FILE is normally set by gnatmake or by the gnat driver when project files are used.
-It should not normally be set by other means. - 4.
-Each of the directories listed in the value of the ADA_OBJECTS_PATH environment variable.
-Construct this value exactly as the PATH environment variable: a list of directory names separated by colons (semicolons when working with the NT version of GNAT). - 5.
-The content of the 'ada_object_path' file which is part of the GNAT installation tree and is used to store standard libraries such as the GNAT Run Time Library (RTL) unless the switch '-nostdlib' is specified.
-Section 19.2.2 [Installing a library], page 225
+- The directory containing the ALI file named in the command line, unless the switch -I- is specified. - All directories specified by -I switches on the gnathind command line, in the order given. - Each of the directories listed in the text file whose name is given by the ADA_PRJ_OBJECTS_FILE environment variable. - ADA_PRJ_OBJECTS_FILE is normally set by gnatmake or by the gnat driver when project files are used.
+It should not normally be set by other means. - Each of the directories listed in the value of the ADA_OBJECTS_PATH environment variable.
+Construct this value exactly as the PATH environment variable: a list of directory names separated by colons (semicolons when working with the NT version of GNAT). - The content of the ada_object_path file which is part of the GNAT installation tree and is used to store standard libraries such as the GNAT Run Time Library (RTL) unless the switch -nostdlib is specified.
+See [Installing a library], page 35

-In the binder the switch '-I' is used to specify both source and library file paths.
-Use '-aI' instead if you want to specify source paths only, and '-aO' if you want to specify library paths only.
-This means that for the binder '-I'dir is equivalent to '-aI'dir '-aO'dir.
+In the binder the switch -I is used to specify both source and library file paths.
+Use -aI instead if you want to specify source paths only, and -aO if you want to specify library paths only.
+This means that for the binder -Idir is equivalent to -aIdir -aO'dir.
 The binder generates the bind file (a C language source file) in the current working directory.